hexbatch/apple-core/core-docs/step-4-actions/events.md

 For any event, the attribute is the same, so all elements can listen to the same things

-if an attribute or element is out of bounds, or comes back in bounds, there is no event.
+if an attribute or element is out of bounds during when an event would otherwise fire, then there is no event fired.
 Either the thing exists or not.

 * element creation